mllinares/pymds_dev/README.md

 NUTS or RandomWalk ?
 ------------------
-Both give equivalent results in equivalent runtime.
+Both give equivalent results in equivalent runtime on synthetic dataset but was NOT tested on natural dataset.
 Usage of RandomWalk:\
 All the modifications are done in the ```invert.py``` file

 ```python